-As you enter the Provence region of France, every possible sensation will be suddenly duplicated: the sun will be harsher, the colors brighter and the smells stronger.
-A true festival for all the senses, this enchanting land owes its lasting popularity to its rich and varied history, its pretty villages nestled on
+As you enter the Provence region of France, sensations become stronger.
+The sun will be warmer, the colors brighter, and the smells stronger.
+This enchanting land, a true feast for the senses, owes its lasting popularity to its rich and varied history and its pretty villages nestled on

 rugged mountains or scattered on a radiant patchwork of fields, where the intensely blue lavender contrasts with the exuberant yellow sunflowers.
 And of course, let’s not forget the epicurean Provençal culinary tradition.